spacetx/starfish/docs/source/roadmap.md

 # Starfish 2019 H1 Roadmap
 This document describes the features required for SpaceTx groups to use starfish to analyze their data.
 These users will generate feedback on Starfish, enabling work to be tailored towards the most valuable feature set.

 The long-term high level key deliverables for Starfish are enumerated elsewhere and are not repeated here.
 The purpose of this document is to arrive at a detailed list of short-term key deliverables.
 To accomplish this, we first outline our primary use cases.
-With these to guide us, we then outline what we need to build, what we do not need to build, and why.
+With these to guide us, we then outline [**what we need to build**](#what-we-need-to-build:-the-starfish-mvp), [**what we can build later**](what-we-can-build-later:-post-mvp-work), and why.

 ## Primary use cases
 To support the SpaceTx groups and the Chan Zuckerberg Biohub in the initial phase, starfish needs to support the following use cases.